bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module1-web-application-development-with-flask/guided-project.md

 `flask run`

-You should see a message about your app running on a development server along with the a messaget that the app is running on a url:
+You should see a message about your app running on a development server along with a message that the app is running on a url:

 ```bash
  * Running on http://127.0.0.1:5000/